-I am a 42 year old high school chemistry teacher (and former pediatrician), happily married, and a father of two wonderful children.
-I'm occasionally active on Twitter; you can find me: @STLLenny and on Facebook (@trialofmilesjk)
+I am a 44 year old high school chemistry teacher (and former pediatrician), happily married, and a father of two wonderful children.
+I blog sporadically, and if there's a theme in here, please tell me what it is!

 “The high school, the junior high, the elementary school, we went down six times a year.
 And not just me, the whole school went down to watch the National Symphony.
 And that’s where I learned that I had no interest in classical music.
 But it was an effort!
 It was arts in the school.
 And now you have to fight to get arts in the schools.
 Because nobody wants to pay for it.
 Nobody wants to pay for anything anymore.
 That’s the way I look at it.
 Nobody wants to pay to get the things that would allow to have a great education for children.
 And I had that education.
 And they were middle class.
 It wasn’t some wealthy neighborhood.”